 Bitcoin network has undergone multiple hard forks over the years, with developers trying to modify features that would increase transaction speeds and support various expansions on blockchain ecosystems.

-On August 1st, 2017, the hard fork took place and features some minor modifications of Bitcoin’s source code.
-Bitcoin Developers wanted to add some features they were not getting with Bitcoin: a high-volume payment system and lower or affordable transaction fees.
+On August 1st, 2017, the hard fork featured minor modifications to Bitcoin’s source code.
+Bitcoin Developers wanted to add features they were not getting with Bitcoin: a high-volume payment system and lower or affordable transaction fees.

 They both have the same hashing rate of SHA256, Proof-of-Work consensus protocol, a maximum supply of 21 million coins, and P2PKH and P2SH addresses.